Common Pile Driving Problems and Solutions

 - Banding of the timber pile head

-If all of these check out OK, determine the pile head stress.
+If all of these check out, calculate the stress on the pile head.
 If the calculated stress is high, reduce the hammer energy (stroke) for low blow counts; for high blow counts, a different hammer or pile type may be required.

 Cannot Find Hammer in Data File

-Look for a hammer of the same type and with a similar ram weight and energy rating and modify its data to fit the application.
+When you cannot find your specific hammer when entering data for the wave analysis, look for a hammer of the same type and with a similar ram weight and energy rating, then modify its data to fit the application.

-No Hammer Within Driving Stress and Resistance Limits
+No Hammer That Meets Driving Stress and Resistance Limits

-Both the calculated stresses and blow counts are too high.
-Increase the pile impedance or material strength, or redesign for lower capacities.
-If the soil is fine-grained or known to exhibit setup gains after driving, the end-of-driving capacity may be selected lower than required.
+When there is no hammer available that matches the driving stress and resistance limits required by the wave analysis, both the calculated stresses and blow counts on the piles may be too high.
+When this is the case, you can Increase the pile impedance or material strength, or redesign for lower capacities.
+If the soil is fine-grained or known to exhibit setup gains after driving, the end-of-driving capacity may be selected to be lower than required.
 Confirm the capacity by restrike testing or static load testing.